Influenza (the flu)

 • droplets spreading from an infected person when they cough, sneeze or talk

-• touching surfaces contaminated by infected droplets (including hands, remote controls, phones, keyboards and door handles) and then touching your mouth, nose, or eyes.
+• touching things with infected droplets on them ( like hands, remote controls, phones, keyboards and door handles - and then touching your mouth, nose, or eyes.

-People with flu can be infectious to others from 24 hours before symptoms start until a week after the start of symptoms.
-Children and those who have compromised immune systems can be infectious for longer.
-Even people with mild flu illness can transmit the infection.
+• People with flu can spread it from one day before symptoms start until about a week after.
+Children and people with compromised immune systems can be infectious for longer.
+Flu spreads quickly at work, school and childcare, even people with mild illness can pass it on.

 Prevention